-In this tutorial we’ll be looking at a method of slicing up a vocal sample and then using it in a techy beat.
+In this tutorial, we’ll be looking at a method of slicing up a vocal sample and then using it in a techy beat.
 This method is a fairly common one in various genres including dubstep and house.
 To start with I’ve taken a simple kick and snare pattern with some high-hats and chosen a fairly boring vocal sample to manipulate.

-Right click on the audio and select “Slice to new midi track”.
-Let it use transients to decide where to slice and its built in slicing preset like so:
+Right-click on the audio and select “Slice to new midi track”.
+Let it use transients to decide where to slice and its built-in slicing preset like so:

 It will then slice the audio into small sections and load it into a drum rack and allow you to manipulate it via midi.
 You now no longer need the original audio so you can disable the track.
 You may want to use the original audio later on so it is better to not delete it quite yet.

 Now you need to play around with the different notes.
 Simply place one note and then drag it around the piano roll.
 Because the preview is enabled you will be able to hear exactly what you are doing.
 It really speeds up the whole process.
 Simply find a rhythmic pattern that you’re happy with.

 Then move your loop end marker all the way to the end.
 Duplicate the entire pattern again, go to the last bar and make an edit.
-For the end of a bar you’d usually want a flourish.
+For the end of a bar, you’d usually want a flourish.

 Now that you have something basic to work with, you can either apply FX or carry on mashing it up.

-Right click on the track and select “Freeze Track” then create a new audio track and while holding CTRL, drag the clip down onto the new audio track.
+Right-click on the track and select “Freeze Track” then create a new audio track and while holding CTRL, drag the clip down onto the new audio track.
 You now have an audio copy of what you did in the midi clip.

 You can now chop it up as you see fit(you could very easily just repeat this entire process again using slice to midi).
 Working with audio is very easy though, highlight a section of the audio that you want to work with and press CTRL-E and it will slice it into a new piece of audio.
 Reverse parts, change their pitch using the transpose knob.

 Experiment with their warp modes or simply ‘detune’ them.
 Keep playing until you’re happy.
-Half the fun of making this kind of glitch audio is the messing around and discovering cool sounds.
+Half the fun of making this kind of glitch audio is messing around and discovering cool sounds.
 The warp modes will give you a ton of control over the way it sounds.